shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 engines:
   tk-desktop: "@settings.tk-desktop.project"

-Follow the include: open `config/env/includes/settings/tk-desktop.yml`, and find the `settings.tk-desktop.project` block.
-In that block, you’ll see the following:
+Follow the include: open `config/env/includes/settings/tk-desktop.yml` and find the `settings.tk-desktop.project` block.
+In that block you’ll see the following:

 ```
 		apps: